esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Macho 1968.md

 # The Compound Method by Macho, 1968

+The guide of this method represents Rynn’s (2012)[^2]

+[^1]: My reference.
+[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
-The guide of this method represents Rynn’s (2012) interpretation of the original method, which was based on Goldhamer’s (1926) hypothesis by Macho et al. (1965).
+  This is a second line. interpretation of the original method, which was based on Goldhamer’s (1926) hypothesis by Macho et al. (1965).

 The prerequisite to implement this study is to be able to see the sella turcica on the scan you're collecting data on - then allocate the sellion landmarks.
 Refer to discussion on this specific landmark ([Sellion or Sella points](#sellion-or-sella-points))